sagecodes/intro-to-javascript-part1/README.md

 They can use double quotes or single quotes.
 Make sure they are matching and the string does not contain any breaking quotes inside it!

-If it might you may want use the newer back-tick ` way creating a string.
-Called a template literal.
-We'll see some extra features of these in a minute!
+If you need to include a single quote in a single quote string we can use the escape character `\` backslash in our string. `console.log('Sage\'s string')`

 Can we add strings together?
 Try it out!

 #### Print strings with variable in them: